-Research from the Manufacturers’ Association of Radiators and Convectors (MARC) calculates that nearly 5 million homes are using finless products.
+Research from the Manufacturers’ Association of Radiators and Convectors (MARC) calculates that nearly 5 million homes are using finless products, which can dramatically affect the energy efficiency of your radiator.
 That means there are roughly 25 million radiators out there that are working inefficiently.

 If you have a vertical radiator or a designer radiator you can probably be guaranteed that it has been built to perform at modern standards of efficiency.
 However, if you are still using the radiators that were installed back in the heady days of the 1970s then chances are your radiators do not have fins.